 I want to talk about two books: Bounce, by Matthew Syed and Range, by David Epstein.
 I want to talk about them together in part because Range is explicitly framed as a response to Bounce.
 [Update: Bill Gates has selected Range as one of his 5 good books for a lousy year.]

 Bounce is focused on the relationship between talent and training.
 Syed starts with a discussion of ping pong stars, and the belief that they have some special talent or affinity for the game.
-He points out that most of Britain’s Olympic team came from the same town, and how unlikely it is that everyone in that town had some genetic or other inbuilt advantage.
+He points out that most of Britian’s Olympic team came from the same town, and how unlikely it is that everyone in that town had some genetic or other inbuilt advantage.
 It’s about training and practice.
 Not the junk-science of 10,000 hours of practice, but the use of deliberative practice to develop specific skills.

 This is resonant because I’ve spent a long time arguing against the need for an attacker mindset, or ‘think like an attacker.’
 If we require some special, unteachable mindset as a prerequisite to building secure systems, we might as well give up.
 But, as Bounce teaches us, there’s no magic, just practice.
 (Affinity for a topic, enjoyment of the practice doubtless helps, and early success probably contributes to that enjoyment, and thus practice.)

 And that practice needs to be deliberate.
 That is, it needs to focus in on weaknesses, and address them.
 The exercises need to be constructed to develop new skills.
 I took a lot from this book to revising the training I deliver in threat modeling.

 Of course, when I say this is resonant, I’m at risk of letting confirmation bias dominate my perception, and so it’s good to have Range to critique Bounce.
 Epstien constructs a powerful argument that much success comes from acting at the intersection of fields or ideas, and that if you specialize early to get to thousands of hours of deliberative practice, you won’t have range to draw apon.